gasparka/thesis/docs/vhdl_extensions.rst

 VHDL defines a special assignment operator for this kind of delayed assignment, it is called 'signal assignment'.
 It must be used on VHDL signal objects like :code:`a <= b`.

-Jan Decaluwe, the author of MyHDL package, has written good article about the necessity of signal assignment semantics :cite:`jan_myhdl_signals`.
+Jan Decaluwe, the author of MyHDL package, has written a relevant article about the necessity of signal assignment semantics :cite:`jan_myhdl_signals`.

 Using an signal assignment inside a clocked process always infers a register, because it exactly represents the